GetStoreConnect/agentforce-education-workforce-academy-demo/README.md

 # StoreConnect Workforce Academy Agentforce Package

 This repository contains the metadata for the StoreConnect Workforce Academy second-generation (2GP) managed package that powers the Workforce Academy Agentforce demo.
-It bundles the flows, Apex services, Lightning components, and Agentforce (GenAI) assets required to deliver conversational commerce, career exploration, and booking experiences backed by StoreConnect.
+It bundles the flows, Apex services and Agentforce (GenAI) assets required to deliver conversational commerce, career exploration, and booking experiences backed by StoreConnect.

 ## Highlights
 - 2GP-ready Salesforce DX project aligned to StoreConnect Workforce Academy storytelling.
 - End-to-end Agentforce implementation, including topic plugins, GenAI functions, and renderer LWCs for rich order and booking responses.
 - Opinionated flows and Apex classes for order creation, catalog discovery, booking management, and contact lifecycle automation.
-- Permission sets and custom metadata that simplify demo setup without exposing internal developer tooling.
+- Permission sets and custom metadata that simplify demo setup.

 ## Managed Package Dependencies
 Install the required managed package versions before deploying or packaging this metadata.
 They are already declared in `sfdx-project.json`.